Our Global Outreach

 To make a tax-deductible donation please fill in the amount and click the Paypal button below.
 Northwest Yearly Meeting will send a receipt for each donation at the end of the month.

-Please consider making a donation through PayPal or sending a contribution to the Yearly Meeting office at 200 N. Meridian, Newberg, OR 97132.
+Please consider making a donation on the main NWYM website or sending a contribution to the Yearly Meeting office at 200 N. Meridian, Newberg, OR 97132.

 Karen Swenson has been serving in Hungary since January 1998 (and in the Teaching Abroad program since 2002).
 Her focus is to assist missionary families meet the educational needs of their children.
 Through her tutoring and teaching, Karen provides opportunities and assistance to students who are being homeschooled and students whose needs are not being met in other settings.
 Because of her efforts, missionary families are able to remain on the field and continue their ministry.